Huw Irranca-Davies

-Ifor Huw Irranca-Davies (born 22 January 1963) is a Welsh Labour and Co-operative politician who has served as Deputy First Minister of Wales since August 2024, and as Cabinet Secretary for Climate Change and Rural Affairs since March 2024.
-He has been the Member of the Senedd (MS) for Ogmore since 2016.
+Ifor Huw Irranca-Davies (born 22 January 1963) is a Welsh Labour Co-op politician who has served as Llywydd of the Senedd since 2026, previously serving as Deputy First Minister of Wales from August 2024 to 2026, and as Cabinet Secretary for Climate Change and Rural Affairs from March 2024 to 2026.
+He has been the Member of the Senedd (MS) since 2016, first for Ogmore, and then Afan Ogwr Rhondda from 2026.
 Irranca-Davies was previously the Member of Parliament (MP) for Ogmore from 2002 to 2016.

 Having served as Parliamentary Private Secretary in the Northern Ireland Office, the Department for Work and Pensions, and the Department of Culture, Media and Sport, he became an Assistant Whip in May 2006.
 On 29 June 2007, he was appointed Parliamentary Under-Secretary of State for Wales, before being promoted to the role of Parliamentary Under-Secretary of State in the Department for the Environment, Food and Rural Affairs.
 Irranca-Davies resigned his seat in parliament in March 2016 to stand to represent the constituency in the Senedd, winning the seat in the elections held in May 2016.

+Irranca-Davies is a Patron on Brynawel Rehab in Wales.

 Early life

 Irranca-Davies was born Ifor Huw Davies in 1963 to Teresa and Gethin Davies.
 He campaigned as a boy in general elections for his step great-uncle, Ifor Davies, MP for Gower and deputy to Cledwyn Hughes at the Welsh Office during Harold Wilson's government.
 He attended Gowerton Comprehensive School (where his mother was a secretary), and later earned a BA (Hons) at Crewe and Alsager College, and an MSc from Swansea Metropolitan University.

 After leaving higher education, he worked for local authorities in leisure management; and it was while he was working in a sports centre and she was doing aerobics that he met his wife, Joanna Irranca, born to Italian parents who had come to work in South Wales in the 1950s.
-On marriage, the couple both changed their surnames to Irranca-Davies; he in particular felt his existing surname was too common.
+On marriage, the couple both changed their surnames to Irranca-Davies.
 The couple have three sons.

-Later, he worked in private sector management, as a lecturer at Swansea Metropolitan University.
+Later, he worked as a lecturer at Swansea Metropolitan University.